pism/pism/doc/sphinx/verification.rst

 solution.

-For a grid refinement path example, in tests of the thermomechanically-coupled SIA model one refines in three dimensions, and these runs produced Figures 13, 14, and 15 of [BBL]_:
+For a grid refinement path example, in tests of the thermomechanically-coupled SIA model one refines in three dimensions, and these runs produced Figures 13, 14, and 15 of :cite:`BBL`:

 .. code-block:: none